orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-Most definitions and/or names of things assume some perspective equivalence = -inconsistency ; from some perspective

 How about phrasing that nothing there as traversal branching into a small local black hole.
 So more structure more of these small black holes, could you phrase energy release as these local realizations of some 'nothing' as the things that have actually built up additional energy you otherwise wouldn't see?